himansh0001/driver-drowsiness-detection/readme.md

 ```
 # The system will start accessing your webcam and detecting facial landmarks.
 It will classify the driver's state as:

--Active :)
+1. Active :)
--Drowsy !
+2. Drowsy !
--SLEEPING !!!
+3. SLEEPING !!!
--Press Esc to exit the program.
+4. Press Esc to exit the program.

 ## Code Overview
 # Core Functions